UncleGrumpy/WiFiQuick/README.md

  *  D1 Mini > connect D0 to RST.
  *  ESP12-F > connect GPIO16 to RST
  *  ESP01 > see here: https://blog.enbiso.com/post/esp-01-deep-sleep/ to make the necessary modifications.
-    * For this mod I personnaly like to use conductive paint and a sharp needle to apply it...
+    * For this mod I personally like to use conductive paint and a sharp needle to apply it...